keikaloustian/investment-calculator/README.md

 - [x] Ticker tape showing "Access Denied!" when cold starting the page -> issue reported to and solved by Finage

 ### Known issues:
+* App sometimes fails to load when cold starting and requires a refresh
 * Selecting the same asset more than once brings up the "Encountered two children with the same key" warning and can cause issues when deleting them (thus Further Idea #3 below)
 * Ticker Tape 3rd party widget causing SameSite cookie attribute page error in dev environment